 How to apply

-Please note that from Friday 15 July 2016 the Customer Service Centres will no longer process applications and requests for parking permits in person, including scratch card permits.
-From this date, new applications for any additional permits will need to be submitted online or by post.
+Please note that from Friday 15 July 2016 the Customer Service Centres no longer processed applications and requests for parking permits in person, including scratch card permits.
+From this date, new applications for any additional permits have been submitted online or by post.
 Please allow 14 days for your application to be processed.

 Apply for a permit by:

 - Completing the Online Application Form - you can save your application and come back to it later if you need to complete further sections, but the online application can only be submitted if you can attached scans of the required proof of eligibility.
 Alternatively you can apply by:

 - Downloading the Permit Application Form (pdf, 324kb) and the supporting notes of guidance; or